 The TIP is completed every two years and presented to the SVMPO Board for adoption in May or June.
 This document describes the short-range programming of funding for construction and transit projects.
 Use of regional funds is restricted to roadways in the federally functionally classified roadway system.

-The 2023-2027 TIP has no new construction phases for this time-frame.
-Three design phase projects will be undertaken on Moson Rd., Buffalo Solider Trail, and Skyline Drive.
-Future funding for construction phases may include federal or state grants, regional funding or partnerships with local agencies.
+The 2025-2029 TIP has no new roadway construction phases for this time-frame.
+Future funding for proposed projects may include federal or state grants, regional funding or partnerships with local agencies.
+A new Call for TIP projects will be issued in early 2025 to member jurisdictions.
 Transit projects, funded by the Federal Transit Administration, are also included in this four/five-year TIP.

 Download